-Medical hypnosis induced anesthesia has been recorded in modern times since the late 1800’s when the famous surgeon James Esdaile, in India recorded hundreds of operations performed in induced trance like states.
+Medical hypnosis-induced anaesthesia has been recorded in modern times since the late 1800s when the famous surgeon James Esdaile in India recorded hundreds of operations performed in induced trance-like states.
 Dr John Elliotson also explored hypnosis for surgical pain relief during surgery in Edinburgh.

 The suppression of breathing, even when on a ventilator during surgery, is reported to produce incidents of respiratory complications post-surgery that can lead to morbidity and mortality.
 In some cases it can lead to cardiac arrest.

 Complications during epidurals can lead to spinal medical accidents that produce life-long paraplegia.
-You always sign a waiver before surgery but few surgeons go through the form with you to fully explain the risk of chemical anesthetics.
+You always sign a waiver before surgery but few surgeons go through the form with you to fully explain the risk of chemical anaesthetics.

 There are two choices: